username-yao/ida-pro-mcp/README.md

 **Important**: Make sure you completely restart IDA/Visual Studio Code/Claude for the installation to take effect.
 Claude runs in the background and you need to quit it from the tray icon.

 https://github.com/user-attachments/assets/65ed3373-a187-4dd5-a807-425dca1d8ee9

+_Note_: You need to load a binary in IDA before the plugin menu will show up.

 ## Prompt Engineering